fb55/readabilitySAX/readme.markdown

 In my tests, most pages were finished within 40ms (on node).
 It works with Rhino, so it runs on [YQL](http://developer.yahoo.com/yql "Yahoo!
 Query Language"), which may have interesting uses.
 And it works within a browser.

+I started to implement simplified versions of sax.js for YQL (using E4X) and the browser (using the DOM) to increase the overall performance on those plattforms.
+Especially on YQL, sax.js requires to many instructions and fails after some ms. I opened a pull request for readabilitySAX as a YQL table, if you want to use it right now, it may be found [here](https://github.com/FB55/yql-tables/tree/master/readability).

 The basic extraction algorithm was completely ported (some adjustments were made, eg. `<article>` tags are recognized and gain a higher value), the only missing features are the following:

 - If there is only one `<h2>` within the article, readability assumes it to be the heading of the article and removes it.
 This port doesn't (for now).
-- Readability checks if (enough) content was found and tries again to find content with more parts of the page available.
-If I figure out a way to do this, it'll be added.
 - The search for links to further pages of an article is missing, the correction of links needs the insertion of a function as an option.
 I'll have to come up with a different approach.
 (If you want to fix it: Commits are welcome!)
+- I probably forgot something […]

 ###TODO

-- Links, removal of h2s and adjustment of content (see above)
+- Links and removal of h2s (see above)
-- Structure files
 - Add documentation & examples
-- Optimise the performance:
+- Optimise the performance (always)
-- I started to implement simplified versions of sax.js for YQL (using E4X) and the browser (using the DOM) to increase the overall performance on those plattforms.
-Especially on YQL, the script requires to many instructions and fails.

-Help is appreciated!

 ###HOWTO
 Have a look at the "node examples" directory.
+The `getReadableContent.js`-file is a good example of how to use readabilitySAX.

+*Note*
+Readability checks if (enough) content was found and tries again to find content with more parts of the page available.
+You may do this as well, but I built this with the idea of streaming data in mind.
+Therefore, it is your part to cache the content you need and to check if it's enough.
+See `getReadableContent.js` for an example of how to do this.